Does it make a difference whether you earn your high school diploma or a GED? Grace Chen looks at the issue in detail.

 For purposes of military service, a GED is regarded as Tier 2 education.
 The armed forces limit the percentage of Tier 2 candidates accepted in any enlistment year.
 In addition, GED holders must score higher on the ASVAB to qualify.
 The status of the GED is based on decades of statistics showing that high school graduates have a much lower attrition rate than other enlistees.
 The percentage of Tier 2 candidates accepted depends upon the particular branch of service.
 The Air Force accepts less than one percent, and the Navy and Marines accept less than ten percent.

 There continues to be a stigma associated with the GED.
 The negative connotation seems to be related to the perception of high school dropouts rather than to the GED itself.
-A common assumption may be that students drop out of high school because of behavioral or academic problems, whereas in practice there are a range of circumstances that keep students from finishing high school from personal medical issues to family emergencies or other life circumstances that prevent an otherwise capable student from completing their studies.
+A common assumption may be that students drop out of high school because of behavioral or academic problems, whereas in practice there is a range of circumstances that keep students from finishing high school from personal medical issues to family emergencies or other life circumstances that prevent an otherwise capable student from completing their studies.
 In addition, getting a GED may be associated with cutting corners or with a lack of perseverance.
 Most individuals spend less time preparing for the GED test than they would spend attending one year of high school.
-Educators assert that GED holders do not get the benefit of the breadth of subject matter and social interactions that are part of a high school education.
+Educators assert that GED holders do not get the benefit of the breadth of subject matter and social interactions that are part of high school education.
 Nevertheless, those who pass the GED test demonstrate that they have achieved a comparable level of knowledge as those in their state who graduated from high school.

 Homeschooled individuals are finding success in both the academic and business worlds.
 Homeschooled students can prove their graduation from high school in many different ways.
 Some homeschooled students get a GED to have the widely accepted documentation it provides.
 Some homeschoolers purchase preprinted form diplomas and some make their own.
 Some of these homeschool diplomas are eligible for certification by the state education department or local school district.
 Others attempt to show their achievements by compiling portfolios featuring detailed accounts of their schoolwork and extracurricular activities.
 When a student is homeschooled, an institution or business may be willing to rely on factors other than the high school credential, such as scores on standardized tests and personal interviews.
 There are also online homeschool completion programs that offer diplomas.

-The status of homeschooled enlistees in the military as changed several times.
+The status of homeschooled enlistees in the military has changed several times.
 Although homeschooled enlistees were classified as Tier 1 prior to 1998, they subsequently were downgraded to Tier 2 because of studies showing higher attrition rates for homeschooled students than for high school graduates.
 Additional data is being compiled because it is now believed that homeschooled individuals have the same low attrition rates as high school graduates.

 Whether your goal is to enter the workforce, go to college, or enlist in the military, a regular diploma is accepted as proof of graduation from high school.
 If you get anything less than a regular high school diploma, you will be limiting some of your options for the future.
 GEDs may carry less weight than diplomas in the business world and are not accepted at a few colleges and universities.
 In general, however, the GED serves as an effective high school diploma equivalent when applying for college or jobs.
 In contrast, the U.S. armed forces limit the number of enlistees with GEDs and require them to score higher on the ASVAB.
 Homeschooled students have successfully used a variety of methods to satisfy a high school diploma requirement and are readily accepted into the military along with holders of high school diplomas.